 Mr. Polak believes the Ice House curriculum shifts students from being dependent on their instructors to becoming interested in the topic and then deeply engaged in the hands-on work.
 By the time students sign up for Launchpad and Venture, they have specific objectives for their self-directed learning experiences.

 For Lily Maharg ‘21, the objective is to become a real estate agent.
 Through the Venture course, she interned with a local real estate company, which led to an offer of paid employment before and during college.
 She’ll soon be taking online real estate courses – and earning high school credits through Launchpad.
 “I will be a licensed real estate agent in Ohio by the time I get my diploma,” she said.

 Fellow senior Mackenzie Palinski’s passion took her in a different direction.
 After completing Management and Entrepreneurship as a junior, she felt inspired by the Ice House call to find a problem and then create a solution.
-For Launchpad in her senior year, she set up a bracelet-making business and donated the proceeds to the Cleveland Food Bank and to a local Special Olympics team.
+For Launchpad in her senior year, she set up a bracelet-making business and donated the proceeds to the Cleveland Food Bank.
+As well as a local Special Olympics team.

 “It really gives you a greater view of the world around you and what people are doing beyond the classroom,” she reflected.
 “Maybe you’re not the best student or the most talented, but you can find something you’re passionate about – even something small – and make it a business.”